WISDEM/WOMBAT/docs/examples/metrics_demonstration.md

   windfarm
   : Aggregated across all turbines, with the resulting `DataFrame` having only
-    "windfarm" as a column
+    "windfarm" as a column.

   turbine
   : Computed for each turbine, with the resulting `DataFrame` having a column for each
-    turbine
+    turbine.

+  electrolyzer
+  : Computed for each electrolyzer, with the resulting `DataFrame` having a column for
+    each electrolyzer.
+This option is only available for the availability and capacity factor metrics.

 (metrics-demo:availability)=
 ## Availability